A Bench By The Road

 Also see . . .
 Bench By The Road Histories.
 (Submitted on May 5, 2018.)

 Credits.
 This page was last revised on May 5, 2018.
-This page originally submitted on May 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 53 times since then.
+It was originally submitted on May 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 111 times since then and 37 times this year.
 Photos: 1, 2. submitted on May 5, 2018.